-With DePaul University in the neighborhood, Lincoln Park has no shortage of cheap eats for students trying to escape the dining hall.
-But good news for the non-students among us—these places aren't just cheap, they're really good too.
-Whether you want a perfect thin crust pizza, a Chicago-style hot dog (with a side of sass) or a quick breakfast at a coffee shop, here's where to go.
+Don't let Lincoln Park's trendy reputation keep you from dining out.
+With DePaul University in the neighborhood, Lincoln Park has no shortage of cheap eats for students.
+But you don't have to be a college kid on a budget to stop by these deliciously discounted dining destinations.
+Whether you want a perfect slice of thin crust pizza, a late-night Chicago-style hot dog with a side of sass or breakfast at a coffee shop, here's where to go.

 RECOMMENDED: Our complete guide to the Lincoln Park neighborhood

 This is where thick-crust theorists and thin-crust connoisseurs come together.
 At Bricks, the bubbly exterior is the perfect compromise with an ideal fluff-to-crunch ratio.
 Whether piled high with feta and spinach (like the garlicky Popeye) or house-made meatballs and mozz (the Sole Mio), you can't go wrong with any of the menu items here.

 Al Sternweiler’s adorable burger joint doubles as a butcher shop for a unique cheap eats experience.
 It’s a DIY affair: Customers pick their meat, bun, spice rub and toppings before the burger is constructed behind the scenes.
 Grab a scoop of the housemade custard on your way out for a full cheat-day experience.

 This counter-service Korean BBQ joint has made a name for itself in Chicago's budget-friendly dining arena.
 The tacos are pretty tasty: soft corn tortillas piled with soy-marinated beef short rib, grilled pork carrying the earthy flavors of gochujang or plump shrimp rolled in panko and fried.
 But the authentic bibimbap is a vibrant value, and the kimchi fries are truly charting new territory.